profoundinventions/php-houdini/filters.rst

 Filters
 -------

 Filters allow you to control which properties or methods are generated.
-For example, you can use ``promoteMethods ()`` and the ``filter()`` operator to only promote methods of a class that have a certain character string:
+For example, you can use ``promoteProperties()`` and the ``filter()`` operator to only promote properties of a class that have a certain character string:

 .. code-block:: php
    :caption: .houdini.php